nikolasstow/MarvelQuery/docs/getting-started.md

 ```

 ## Retrieving Results

+To fetch data with your query, call `.fetch()` on your MarvelQuery object.
+This is an asynchronous method, so be sure to include `await`.
+The `fetchSingle()` method also exists, limiting your query to a single result, which is useful when querying a character or creator, or any time one result is all that's expected.

+### `.fetch()`

 ```ts
 // To fetch data with your query, call .fetch() and don't forget to add "await".